brayhoward/angular_app_example/web/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Staging

+When building for the Signal staging server run the build as instructed above then run `cp staging_index.html.copy dist/index.html` or if there are new links in index.html edit all the href and src attributes by adding __"/GEPW0020/draft_01/"__ to the beginning of each path.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).